Guidance on employment

 More: Examples of reasonable adjustments: Recruitment.

 Example: It may be reasonable to reallocate duties so that someone else answers the telephone if the person who stammers does not wish to do it.
-The also other possible adjustments regarding the telephone.
+There are also other possible adjustments regarding phone calls.

 More: Examples of reasonable adjustments: In the job>Telephone.